 Many problems encountered with turbochargers occur at or soon after installation.

-Our turbos are electronically balanced and QC’ed at factory to work as per normal operation straight out of the box.
+Our turbos are electronically (VSR Machine) balanced and QC’ed at the factory.

 It is unusual for a turbo charger to fail upon immediate installation due to the above QC testing.